ycl6/GitHub-Pages-Demo/README.md

 In this demo, we will create a GitHub Pages site connected to a repository.

+# Prerequisite

+- Git supported local environment
+- Unix system - We will be using `wget` to retrieve a demo R Markdown file.
+You can download the file with other means if using other OS.
+- R environment
+- R [rmarkdown](https://cran.r-project.org/package=rmarkdown) package - we will use the `render` function to generate a HTML document from a R Markdown file.

 -----

 ## :bulb: Create a new repository on GitHub